 2. EQUITY IN POOLED CASH AND INVESTMENTS

-The Township maintains a cash pool used by all funds.
+The Township maintains a cash and investments pool all funds use.
 The Ohio Revised Code prescribes allowable deposits and investments.
-The carrying amount of cash at December 31 was as follows:
+The carrying amount of cash and investments at December 31 was as follows: